expectocode/zinixbot/README.md

 # Commands:

-Right now its rather barebones as I dont see much function for it, more will be added over time.
-All commands are given with /comand, and are all lower case.
+Right now its rather barebones and prone to crashing.
+Hopefully this can be fixed.

+All commands are given with /command, and are all lower case.

 ## Test
 Exactly what it sounds like, prints a simple "Hello world!" to the chat.